Iljaaa/machete/README.md

 ## Rules method

-Rules method mast return array of named arrays.
-Every row is array of description one validation rule.
+Rules method must return array of rules.
+Every rule is array of description one validation rule.
 It must be in same syntax

 ```php